CihanEksi/ai_ann_predict_Which_customer_at_risk_of_leave/README.md

 # Customer Churn Prediction Model

-A deep learning model to predict which customers are at risk of leaving using Artificial Neural Networks (ANN).
+I trained a deep learning model to predict which customers are at risk of leaving using Artificial Neural Networks (ANN).

 ## Overview